Policies

 Example – student withdraws after 6 months of the course start date

-A Distance Learning Student pays their entire £12,000 course tuition fee in June 20X5 for a course starting on 1 October 2015.
+A self-funding Distance Learning Student has a £12,000 course tuition fee in June starting on 1 October 2015.
 The normal period of registration for the course is 24 months.
 They choose to withdraw or are withdrawn from their course on 15 March 20X6.

 Sponsored or part sponsored students